Key messages

 The duty to keep patient information confidential is not absolute.

 As we have seen though, competent adults can at times be put under external pressure to such an extent that decisions not to disclose information may not be entirely voluntary.
+If it is not possible to address this issue at the point of consultation, consideration should be given to seeking legal advice or input from adult safeguarding services.

 Disclosure to the police, social services and partner organisations

-If health professionals are contacted by police, social services or their partner organisations and they are uncertain whether disclosure is a statutory requirement, they should ask the person or body applying for the information to specify the nature of their lawful authority.
-In the absence of lawful authority, ordinarily, health professionals should only disclose information where the patient has given consent or there is an overriding public interest.
+If healthcare professionals are contacted by police, social services or their partner organisations and they are uncertain as to whether disclosure is a statutory requirement, they should ask the person or body applying for the information to specify the nature of their lawful authority.

 An example of a partner organisation is a Multi-Agency Risk Assessment Conference (MARAC).
 This is a meeting convened to discuss the highest risk domestic abuse cases in any given area with a view to creating a safety plan for each victim.
 MARACs operate in England, Wales and Northern Ireland.
 Information will usually be shared amongst a number of local agencies including health, police, housing and social services.